-In SQL Server Management Studio, many Object Explorer nodes display a set of standard reports that are created by Microsoft.
+In SQL Server Management Studio, many Object Explorer nodes display a set of standard reports that were created by Microsoft.
 These reports summarize typically requested server information.
-Starting with SQL Server 2005 Service Pack 2, administrators can run custom reports that were created in SQL Server Data Tools (SSDT) from Management Studio.
+Starting with SQL Server 2005 Service Pack 2, Management Studio lets administrators run custom reports that were created in from Management Studio.

 If Object Explorer is connected to a server, custom reports can execute in the context of the current Object Explorer selection if the reports reference report parameters of that node.
 This enables a report to use the current context, such as the current database; or a consistent context, such as specifying a designated database as part of the Transact-SQL statement that is contained in the custom report.

 You can run a custom report in Management Studio in the following ways:

 - Right-click a node in Object Explorer, point to Reports and left-click Custom Reports.
 In the Open File dialog box, locate a folder that contains .rdl files, and then open the appropriate report file.